 \subsubsection{Edge Configuration}

-The edge configuration of a tree must satisfy three key coupled conditions: (i) The number of edges must be exactly one less than the number of nodes. (ii) The edges must form a connected structure. (iii) The graph must be cycle-free.
+The edge configuration of a tree must satisfy three key coupled conditions: (i) The tree must contain exactly one fewer edge than its number of nodes. (ii) The edges must form a connected structure. (iii) The tree must be cycle-free.
 To present a sketch of these conditions, we consider { $\bm{\Gamma}\big(\bm{\Psi}(\mathcal{N},t), r\big)$} to represent an arbitrary tree over the entire constellation { $\mathcal{N}$}.
 We can then enforce the correct number of edges in this tree using the following CCR:

-Additionally, we enforce a structure that is both connected and cycle-free by ensuring there is only a single connected path between each node in the tree and its root.
+Additionally, we enforce a structure that is both connected and cycle-free by ensuring that there is only a single connected path between each node in the tree and its root.
 For a downward-directed tree, this condition is equivalent to the following CCR:

 For an upward-directed tree, we can express this condition as: